ryanwhowe/Dot/README.md

 ### `Dot::count()`

-The `Dot::count()` method will set the passed value inside the provided array at the location of the key provided.
-The set method will create the key structure needed to place the value in the array if it is not present already This method utilizes recursion to traverse the array.
+The `Dot::count()` method will generate a count of the elements in the location of the key provided.
+If the value at the location of the key proivided is not an array (or there is no value at the provided key) by default the method will return 0.
+This behavior can be changed to return a -1 instead when there is no value or a non array value.
+This method utilizes recursion to traverse the array.
 Most installations of php have a recursion depth limit of 100, if you need to search further down than 100 levels this likely is the wrong tool to utilize.

 #### Description